-- You had a long illness period, or you took days off because your child was ill.
+- You had a long illness or took days off because your child was ill

-- You refused to perform in an unhealthy work environment.
+- You refused to perform in a work environment that was not healthy

-- You refused your employer’s request to break the law.
+- You refused your employer’s request to violate the law

 You Have Legal Rights